12 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m 12 weeks and still nauseous.
 When will it end?
-A: ~50% resolve by week 14, 90% by week 16-20.
-Hyperemesis gravidarum (severe) is rarer but possible — talk to OB [2].
+A: About 50 percent resolve by week 14, and 90 percent by weeks 16 to 20.
+Hyperemesis gravidarum (severe nausea and vomiting) is rarer but possible — talk to your OB [2].

 For Dads